Collin Quaner: Union Berlin

 In July 2015, after VfR Aalen were relegated to the 3.
 Liga, Quaner moved on a free transfer to 2.
 Bundesliga side Union Berlin signing a two-year contract until 2017.

 Huddersfield Town

-On 20 January 2017, Quaner completed a move to EFL Championship club Huddersfield Town for an undisclosed fee, signing a three-and-a-half year contract.
+On 20 January 2017, Quaner completed a move to EFL Championship club Huddersfield Town for an undisclosed fee, signing a three-and-a-half-year contract.
 He scored his first goal for the club on his debut against Rochdale in the FA Cup on 28 January 2017, and he helped the club win promotion to the Premier League in May 2017 via the play-offs with Quaner creating Nahki Wells' equaliser in the semi-final second-leg at Sheffield Wednesday just one minute after his introduction as a substitute.
 The Terriers went on to win both the semi-final and final, in which Quaner also came off the bench, on penalties.

 He was released by Huddersfield in July 2020.

 Ipswich Town (loan)

-On 8 January 2019, Quaner was loaned to Ipswich Town.
+On 8 January 2019, Quaner was loaned to Ipswich Town in a season which saw the club relegated.